next Stores Equal Pay Claim

-For too long Next workers have been under-appreciated and undervalued by their employer.
 Women and men in shops across Britain do a challenging job and work long hours.
 They also interact with customers throughout their shifts, which is a key part of Next’s success.
-If we win the case Next employees who join the claim will likely receive compensation, which could amount to up to six years of back pay.

 Despite this, they are paid less than their co-workers in warehouse and distribution centres, whose roles are wrongly said to be more demanding.
 Their average salary loss is more than £6,000.

-The Next Equal Pay Claim is being led by leading employment and discrimination barrister, Elizabeth George:
+The equal pay claim against retailer next is being led by leading employment and discrimination barrister, Elizabeth George:

 Elizabeth was a solicitor before transferring to the bar in 2005, qualifying as a barrister at Cloisters Chambers.
-She is currently working as employed counsel for Leigh Day on a national equal pay group claim against Next.
+She is currently working as employed counsel for Leigh Day on a national equal pay group claim against next stores.

 WHO CAN CLAIM?